belle2/basf2/online_book/basf2/b2bii.rst

 and each ``stream`` contains the same amount of events as present in the real Belle data.

-But which types of MC samples are exactly there Similar to Belle II MC, there are also different categories of Belle MC:
+But which types of MC samples are exactly there?
+Similar to Belle II MC, there are also different categories of Belle MC:

 * Generic :math:`B` samples : charged (:math:`B^+ B^-`) and mixed (:math:`B^{0}\overline{B}^{0}`)
 * Continuum samples  : uds, charm
 * Y(5S) samples      : bsbs, nonbsbs